kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_style_guide.md

 Markdown generates anchors for all headers (anything on a single line starting with between one and six `#` symbols), based on the content of the header.
 For example, the anchor generated for this section is `custom-markdown-anchors`.
 There are situations where it makes sense to instead set a custom anchor, such as, if you are using the anchor in a reference link, or if the header is overly verbose, and you need something more memorable available for reuse.

-/// danger | Reference links and anchors
+/// danger | Reference links and custom anchors

 Any header that is referenced in text content via a MkDocs reference link *must* have a custom anchor attached.
 Otherwise, there is the potential to break links when header content is translated.